MarauderKnight3/Mystagogue/README.md

 npc (Spawn an NPC of a type, or of a name, at the cursor.
 Should work on multiplayer.)

+searchnpc (Returns ID of all NPCs with a name containing the concatenated arguments.)

 tps (Teleport setting (numerical).
 Options 0-2.)
 <br />
 <br />